 If you or your organization is interested in submitting a proposal, please download the current Call For Proposals for more information.
 This document contains information for both exhibition opportunites as well as a floor plan of the galleries.
 Please review it carefully and familiarize yourself with our programming in preparation of submitting a proposal.
 The Cultural Arts Manager who directs the Exhibitions Program is available to assist you through the proprosal process.

 Recommended proposals remain active for approximately 18 months of scheduling.
 Artists that were previoulsy recommended, but were not scheduled, are encouraged to update their proposal materials in order to remain active in our files.
-Current proposals submitted for 2018-19 (any beyond) exhibition opportunities will be reviewed in the spring of 2018.
+Current proposals submitted for 2018-19 (any beyond) exhibition opportunities will be reviewed in the early summer of 2018.